What is MSF and MSF rate?

-Marginal Standing Facility (MSF) is a provision made by the RBI through which scheduled commercial banks can obtain liquidity overnight, in the event that inter-bank liquidity completely dries up.
+Marginal Standing Facility (MSF) is a provision made by the Reserve Bank of India through which scheduled commercial banks can obtain liquidity overnight, if inter-bank liquidity completely dries up.
 This is a facility for emergencies, through which banks obtain liquidity support at the MSF rate, which is a rate higher than the repo rate.

-Normally, banks pledge eligible securities above the SLR requirement to the RBI to obtain liquidity through loans at the repo rate.
-Now, if a bank exhausts this means, it can resort to the MSF provision to get quick money for a 1-day period by pledging, within the limits of SLR, government securities.
+Normally, banks pledge eligible securities above the Statutory Liquidity Ratio requirement to the RBI to obtain liquidity through loans at the repo rate.
+Now, if a bank exhausts these, it can resort to the MSF provision to get quick money for 1 day by pledging, within the limits of SLR, government securities.

 Banks can avail immediate cash of up to a percentage, meaning that they can dip into their SLR to obtain liquidity support from the RBI at the MSF rate.
 MSF is a short-term arrangement as banks generally do not run out of liquidity for a long time, but at a given point they may face a dire shortage of funds.